 - Tips on how to best support a loved one who has experienced violence

-With this in mind, Alice! provides a low barrier to accessing services within Columbia Health.
+With this in mind, Alice! provides a low barrier to accessing services within Columbia Health and other resources across campus.
 To support your student, you can encourage them to take advantage of Alice!’s self-guided and facilitated opportunities for learning and skill-building, such as (but not limited to):

 - Links to Success is a tool that organizes campus resources by topic or issue, such as financial or academic concerns, so students can more easily navigate available support.